mre/hyperjson/README.md

 make install
 ```

-## Motivation
+## Why?

 Parsing JSON is a solved problem.
 There are literally a thousand libraries out there to read and write JSON.
 So, no need to reinvent the wheel, right?
-Except, maybe there is: performance and safety.
+Except, maybe there is: **performance and safety**.

 Actually, parsing JSON correctly is [quite hard](http://seriot.ch/parsing_json.php),
-but due to Rust, the risk of running into stack overflows or segmentation faults is lower --
-especially in comparison with C implementations.
+but due to Rust, the risk of running into stack overflows or segmentation faults is lower (basically non-existent) -- especially in comparison with C implementations.

 ## TODO (help wanted!)